YaYaMonico/YaYaMonico/README.md

 ### 🌱 Technologies I'm learning
 - 💻 JavaScript, React, MYSQL and Node.js are some of the technologies I'm dedicating myself to at the moment.
-- 🤓 I'm also interested in learning Python, Next.js and Android!!!
+- 🤓 I'm also interested in learning , Next.js and Android!!!

 ### 💬 Let's talk!
 - Find me on [LinkedIn](https://www.linkedin.com/in/yasmiin-m%C3%B4nico/).